vsoch/gridtest/paper/paper.md

 and add a bunch of print statements to figure out what is going on.
 GridTest makes this much easier with it's `--interactive` mode, which will let you simply shell into an interpreter right before the function is run, and let you debug away.
-A detalied walkthrough of debugging is provided [here](https://vsoch.github.io/gridtest/getting-started/debugging/).
+A detailed walkthrough of debugging is provided [here](https://vsoch.github.io/gridtest/getting-started/debugging/).

 ### 5. Running Reproducible Tests